-Fidelity of Implementation.
+Fidelity of implementation.
 One of five research-validated Tier 1 SWPBIS fidelity of implementation measures was used to quantify percent implementation in Study Years 1 (as a predictor variable) and 3 (as an outcome variable).

-School-wide Evaluation Tool.
-For schools using the School-wide Evaluation Tool (SET; Sugai, Lewis-Palmer, Todd, & Horner, 2001), the SET fidelity criterion for adequate implementation of SWPBIS at Tier 1 (80% on all school-wide expectations taught and 80% overall implementation) was used.
+School-Wide Evaluation Tool (SET).
+For schools using the SET (Sugai, Lewis-Palmer, Todd, & Horner, 2001), the SET fidelity criterion for adequate implementation of SWPBIS at Tier 1 (80% on all school-wide expectations taught and 80% overall implementation) was used.
 The SET is a 28-item measure with strong psychometric properties, including internal consistency of .96, mean interrater reliability between 98.4% and 100%, and mean test-retest reliability between 89.9% and 100% (Horner, Todd, Lewis-Palmer, Irvin, & Sugai, 2004).

-Tiered Fidelity Inventory.
-If schools did not complete the SET, scores from the Tier 1 scale of the Tiered Fidelity Inventory (TFI; Algozzine et al., 2014) were used.
+Tiered Fidelity Inventory (TFI).
+If schools did not complete the SET, scores from the Tier 1 scale of the TFI (Algozzine et al., 2014) were used.
 The TFI is used as a self-assessment measure for each of the SWPBIS tiers (i.e., Tier 1, Tier 2, and Tier 3).

 The Tier 1 scale is comprised of three subscales measuring school teams, implementation, and evaluation of SWPBIS.
 The TFI Tier 1 fidelity criterion is 70%.
-The TFI has strong psychometric properties for content validity (means across tiers rated by an expert panel of reviewers = 91% to 93% for reliability agreement, 96% for item validity, 95% for factor structure, and 89% for item scoring), internal consistency (α = .87 to .98 across tiers and .96 overall), test-retest reliability (r = .99), and interrater reliability across raters, tiers, and items (r = .99), and evidence of a strong factor structure (Massar, McIntosh, Mercer, & Hoselton, in press; McIntosh et al., 2017).
+The TFI has strong psychometric properties for content validity (means across tiers rated by an expert panel of reviewers = 91% to 93% for reliability agreement, 96% for item validity, 95% for factor structure, and 89% for item scoring), internal consistency ( $\alpha$ = .87 to .98 across tiers and .96 overall), test-retest reliability (r = .99), and interrater reliability across raters, tiers, and items (r = .99), and evidence of a strong factor structure (Massar, McIntosh, Mercer, & Hoselton, in press; McIntosh et al., 2017).

-Benchmarks of Quality.
-If schools did not complete the SET or the TFI, the School-wide Benchmarks of Quality (BoQ; Kincaid, Childs, & George, 2005) was used, with a 70% fidelity criterion.
+Benchmarks of Quality (BoQ).
+If schools did not complete the SET or the TFI, the BoQ (Kincaid, Childs, & George, 2005) was used, with a 70% fidelity criterion.
 The BoQ is a 53-item measure comprised of 10 subscales of elements important for Tier 1 SWPBIS implementation (e.g., data entry and analysis established, faculty commitment).
 It has strong psychometric properties, including internal consistency of .96, test-retest of .94, interrater reliability .87, and concurrent validity of .63, when total scores on the BoQ were correlated with total scores on the SET (Cohen, Kincaid, & Childs, 2007; Mercer et al., 2017).

-PBIS Self Assessment Survey.
-If schools did not complete the SET, TFI, or BoQ, the PBIS Self-Assessment Survey (SAS; Sugai, Horner, & Todd, 2000) was used, with an 80% fidelity criterion.
-The 43-item survey is used by school staff to guide the implementation of SWPBIS at Tier 1 across multiple school systems (i.e., school-wide, non-classroom, classroom, and individual student intensive support).
-Internal consistency reported across two studies (Hagan-Burke et al., 2005; Safran, 2006) was high (α range = .85 to .94), with strong construct validity (r = .75) when correlated with the SET (Horner et al., 2004).
+PBIS Self-Assessment Survey (SAS).
+If schools did not complete the SET, TFI, or BoQ, the PBIS SAS (Sugai, Horner, & Todd, 2000) was used, with an 80% fidelity criterion.
+The 43-item survey is used by school staff to guide the implementation of SWPBIS at Tier 1 across multiple school systems (i.e., schoolwide, nonclassroom, classroom, and individual student intensive support).
+Internal consistency reported across two studies (Hagan-Burke et al., 2005; Safran, 2006) was high ( $\alpha$ range = .85 to .94), with strong construct validity (r = .75) when correlated with the SET (Horner et al., 2004).

-Team Implementation Checklist.
-For schools who did not complete the SET, TFI, BoQ, or SAS, fidelity scores from the Team Implementation Checklist (TIC; Sugai, Horner, & Lewis-Palmer, 2001) were used, with an 80% fidelity criterion.
+Team Implementation Checklist (TIC).
+For schools who did not complete the SET, TFI, BoQ, or SAS, fidelity scores from the TIC (Sugai, Horner, & Lewis-Palmer, 2001) were used, with an 80% fidelity criterion.
 The TIC is used by teams for progress monitoring and action planning during implementation of specific features (e.g., establish commitment, establish and maintain a team) to assess overall SWPBIS implementation at Tier 1.
-Teams are encouraged to complete the TIC quarterly to re-evaluate progress for reaching adequate implementation.
+Teams are encouraged to complete the TIC quarterly to reevaluate progress for reaching adequate implementation.
 Both versions of the TIC have strong internal consistency, with ordinal alphas of .93 to .94 for overall implementation (McIntosh, Mercer, Nese, Strickland-Cohen, & Hoselton, 2016).